 Nailing through the top might sound strange, but I’d rather see the enemy and be able to punch it down, than screw from underneath and encounter a stealth demon later on.
 Remember the top’s quite thin.

 We’ve already explained that it’s simple, but thin softwood tops can be one of the big turn offs for the English style workbench.
 In 10 – 15 years of hard use and regular flattening you might not actually have much top left.

 With a planked top the solution is easy as you can simply rip off an individual board and replace it quickly and cheaply.

 I still don’t believe that the majority of workbenches built will ever require the top replacing, but it’s good peace of mind for the over thinkers.
 Also having this in mind will allow you to use your workbench top in ways that you would never dream to do with a fully fledged hardwood top.

 On the downside it would take a clever design to make a knock down bench with a planked top, but I’ve got my own gripe about them anyway.

-Watch The Build – Our English Workbench Video Series takes you step by step through the build process of this bench, discussing the construction and detailing the hand tool methods.
-We also go through choosing the right dimensions for your workbench height, width & length and include PDF plans click for more details.
+Watch The Workbench Build – Our English Workbench Video Series takes you step by step through the build process of this bench, discussing the construction and detailing the hand tool methods.
+We also go through choosing the right dimensions for your workbench height, width & length and include PDF plans click for full details.